Bookworm370/InnerBand/README.md

 ## Macros ##

-Macros are a huge time saver!  iBoost contains so many to choose from!
+Macros are a huge time saver!
+InnerBand contains so many to choose from!

 Box up a primitive integer into an NSNumber to store in an array with BOX_INT(5).
 Unbox it back with UNBOX_INT(myNumber).